 2. Playgrand Adventures (Grand Prairie)

-Out of Euless, plan for under 10 min in the car — makes Grand Prairie a realistic weekday-afternoon option from Euless.
+Out of Euless, plan for under 10 min in the car, which makes Grand Prairie an easy weekday-afternoon trip from Euless.

 Location: 2985 Epic Pl, Grand Prairie, TX 75052